nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 416
 00:25:31,572 --> 00:25:34,917
-[SPEAKER_02]: it will bypass the initial triage intake.
+[SPEAKER_02]: And it will bypass the initial triage intake.

 417
 00:25:34,897 --> 00:25:38,832
-[SPEAKER_06]: I'll say that's been a hurdle for us like doing in house
+[SPEAKER_06]: I'll say that's been a hurdle for us like doing in-house

 418
 00:25:38,812 --> 00:25:43,219